Graph-matched-mirrors/Vertex-alignment-and-changepoint-localization-in-network-time-series/README.md

 This repository contains code supporting the text "Vertex-alignment-and-changepoint-localization-in-network-time-series" by Tianyi Chen[^1], Mohammad Sharifi Kiasari[^2], Sijing Yu, Youngser Park, Avanti Athreya, Vince Lyzinski, Carey Priebe, Zachary Lubberts

+## Abstrat:
+Changepoint localization in a time series of networks generally relies on accurate vertex correspondence between network realizations at different times.
+However, such vertex alignments are often misspecified or even unknown.
+We show how misalignment between network realizations at different times can weaken their underlying correlation, impeding inference procedures that rely on accurate correlation estimates.
+We explore the conceptual relationship between graph matching and optimal transport, an approach often considered for mitigating errors from misalignment.
+We construct two illustrative models for network evolution, each with a similar changepoint.
+We compare techniques for changepoint localization, ranging from the simple network statistic of average degree to the more involved and recently developed procedure of Euclidean mirrors.
+In one model, vertex misalignment causes comparatively little error, and in the other, it seriously impairs localization, a problem where graph matching proves ineffective.
+Despite this, the Euclidean mirror procedure can still extract meaningful signal when the misalignment portion is small.
+Finally We present simulations to illustrate these contrasting effects on approaches to localization.

 ## Repository Structure